open-telemetry/oteps/text/trace/0136-error_flagging.md

 * `INSTRUMENTATION` is the default source.
 This is used for instrumentation contained within shared code, such as OSS libraries and frameworks.
 All instrumentation plugins shipped with OpenTelemetry use this status code.
 * `USER` identifies statuses set by application developers or operators, either in application code or the collector.

 Analysis tools MAY disregard status codes, in favor of their own approach to error analysis.
-However, it is strongly suggested that analysis tools SHOULD pay attention to the status codes when set by `USER`, as it is a communication from the end-user and contains valuable information.
+However, it is strongly suggested that analysis tools SHOULD pay attention to the status codes when set by `USER`, as it is a communication from the application developer or operator and contains valuable information.

 ### Status Mapping Schema